Skip to content

 Making Tax Digital (MTD) is the government’s initiative to implement a fully digital tax system in the UK, where taxpayers keep digital records and use MTD-compatible software or ‘bridges’ to make tax submissions electronically.

-The tax calendar will change with a new requirement to submit quarterly income/expense updates directly to HMRC, with a final Annual Declaration sent electronically, replacing the current annual Self Assessment Tax Return.
+The tax calendar will change with a new requirement to submit quarterly income/expense updates directly to HMRC.

 What this means for self employed individuals